 Updated Example Textbook List

-An updated example textbook list is now available on the AP Course Audit website for AP World History.
+An updated example textbook list is available on the Course Audit section of the AP World History course page.
 This resource was reviewed by Learning List, an independent instructional materials review service for schools and districts.
 Learning List's detailed alignment reports and editorial reviews will help you use these materials more effectively.